thgie/ma-design-thesis/README.md

 This research proposal explores the potentials of voice assistant technologies for the blind, the extent to which this technology can provide and assist access to the world, and how their design could be improved to serve the specific needs of the target demographic and avoid risky situations.

 This repository holds the raw and compiled material for my MA Design thesis, with a focus on design research.
+You can access the final product under [MA Thesis - Talking (to) Things](MA Thesis - Talking (to) Things.pdf).

 ## Working process
 I wrote the whole document in markdown with Visual Studio Code.
 I used to write with [Obsidian](https://obsidian.md) which is super comfortable and I encourage everybody to try it if you're still searching for the right writer's tool.
 Since I'm also a software developer I'm quite comfortable with a code IDE.
 I found the [foam plugin](https://foambubble.github.io/foam) to be a great replacement for the basics I need in a Zettelkasten, which basically is working with Wikilinks.